 Name Description Max Power The top power output for the current activity.
 NP The Normalized Power for the current activity.
 Pedal Smooth.
 The measurement of how evenly a rider is applying force to the pedals throughout each pedal stroke.
 PCO The platform center offset.
 Platform center offset is the location on the pedal platform where force is applied.
 Power The current power output in watts.
+Power Chart A chart showing your power throughout the activity.
+Power Gauge A color gauge showing your current power zone.
 Power to Weight The current power measured in watts per kilogram.
 Power Zone The current range of power output based on your FTP or custom settings.
 Right PPP The current power phase peak angle for the right leg.
 Power phase peak is the angle range over which the rider produces the peak portion of the driving force.
 Right PP The current power phase angle for the right leg.
 Power phase is the pedal stroke region where positive power is produced.
 Time in Zone The time elapsed in each power zone.
 Time Seat.
 The time spent seated while pedaling for the current activity.
 Time Seat.
 Lap The time spent seated while pedaling for the current lap.
 Time Stand.
 The time spent standing while pedaling for the current activity.
 Time Stand.
 Lap The time spent standing while pedaling for the current lap.
-TSS The Training Stress Score" for the current activity.
+TSS The Training Stress Score [TM] for the current activity.
 Torque Eff.
 The measurement of how efficiently a rider is pedaling.
 Work The accumulated work performed (power output) in kilojoules.